grame-cncm/faustdoc/src/tutorials/teensy.md

 > The source code of the section can be downloaded [here](teensy/misc/teensy.zip)

-The Teensy Audio Library doesn't come with any band-limited sawtooth wave oscillator (which are crucial to the implementation of good quality virtual analog synthesizer).
+The Teensy Audio Library doesn't come with any band-limited sawtooth wave oscillator (which is crucial to the implementation of good-quality virtual analog synthesizers).
 The Faust libraries come with a wide range of band-limited oscillators that can be easily ported to the Teensy.

 The following program (`FaustSawtooth.dsp`) implements a sawtooth wave oscillator with controllable gain and frequency: